-The Craft Beer Club provides four delicious beer flavors each delivery.
-Ales, lagers, stouts and more are all tasted and selected from small production craft beer facilities in the US and delivered direct to your doorstep.
+The Craft Beer Club delivers 12 beers from 4 different styles in each delivery.
+Selections can include ales, lagers, stouts and more, and are chosen from small production craft beer facilities across the US.
 Flexible membership terms and affordable pricing make The Craft Beer Club a great option.

-At Amazing Clubs, beer club members receive twelve bottles of hard-to-find, micro-brewed domestic beer from two different award-winning breweries.
-Each shipment includes up to four different varieties of premium beer.
-The terms of the membership are less flexible than other services we reviewed.
+With the Amazing Clubs Beer Club, beer club members receive twelve bottles of hard-to-find, premium quality craft beers in 4 varieties from 2 different breweries every month.
 They also offer a seasonal club that sends beer four times a year.

-Whether you're shopping for a gift for a beer lover that you know, or you like to try a variety of beers yourself, Beer Clubs can be a great idea.
+"What's the best beer club?" is a question many people are asking these days.
+Whether you're shopping for a beer lover that you know, or you like to try a variety of beers yourself, Beer Clubs can be a great idea.
 Many people enjoy a beer while watching the game, or simply relaxing with some friends.
-Breaking open and trying a new beer can be a fun and exciting event.
+Breaking open and trying a new beer can be fun and exciting.

-For people that enjoy trying new flavors from a number of breweries, beer clubs are a perfect idea.
+For people that enjoy trying craft beers from hard-to-find breweries, beer clubs are a perfect idea.
 Periodic deliveries of different beers arrive at your doorstep ready to be enjoyed.
-The anticipation of the new flavor and location of the respective brewery can be a great source of entertainment.
-And sampling new beers throughout the year lets you try fun, seasonal flavors not found at the local grocery store.
+The anticipation of the new variety and location of the respective brewery can be a great source of entertainment.
+And sampling new beers throughout the year lets you try fun, seasonal flavors not found at your local store.

 However, all beer clubs are not the same.
 Before you give a gift of a beer club membership, or sign up for your own enjoyment, you should consider several factors.
 Some of these include:

 TopConsumerReviews.com has reviewed and ranked the best beer clubs available today.
 We hope this information helps you find the best beer club membership to meet your needs!

 There are clubs for reading books and clubs for learning to stitch, so why not a club that focuses on beer?